 Chobe National Park, which is easily accessible from Kasane, Namibia and Zimbabwe, is renowned for its high concentrations of wildlife, in particular its vast herds of elephant.
 A boat ride down the Chobe River, the border between Northern Botswana and Namibia, offers the chance to see dozens of elephant galloping excitedly down the forested banks to swim, play and wallow in the cool water.
 Keep your eyes peeled for kingfishers and young fish eagles and don’t be surprised if huge hippo appear right beside the boat.
 Just enjoy the refreshing breeze as you cruise back for brunch in the comfort of your lodge

-Having been fortunate enough to travel extensively growing up, I have always been eager to seek out new destinations and experiences, and have visited six continents so far.
-Extraordinary animal sightings on safari holidays in South Africa, Tanzania and Namibia cemented my passion for wildlife and the environment, while the local hospitality I experienced during voluntary work building a primary school in rural Tanzania embedded sub-Saharan Africa as a home away from home.
+Having been fortunate enough to travel extensively growing up, I have always been eager to seek out new destinations and experiences, visiting six continents so far.
+Extraordinary animal sightings on holidays in North America, Tanzania and Namibia cemented my passion for wildlife and the environment, while the local hospitality I experienced during voluntary work building a primary school in rural Tanzania embedded sub-Saharan Africa as a home away from home.

 Speak to Georgie